 Limited express trains are operating between Fukuoka’s Hakata Station and Nagasaki Station.
 The one-way trip takes two hours and costs 4,190 yen by unreserved seat or around 4,500 yen by reserved seat.
 Discounted sets of two tickets cost 6,180 yen.
 The trip is fully covered by the Japan Rail Pass and the Kyushu Rail Pass.

 This option is cheaper, but it takes about 4-5 hours to reach either Hakata Station or Nagasaki Station.
 The train ticket costs 2810 yen (one-way ticket).

 By highway bus

 Nishitetsu highway buses operate every 15 minutes between Fukuoka (Hakata Station, Tenjin Bus Center) and Nagasaki Station.
 There are also hourly connections to/from Fukuoka Airport.
 The one-way journey takes about 2.5 hours and costs 2570 yen.

 Nagasaki Travel and Tour Packages

 Huis Ten Bosch Ticket Nagasaki

-Located in the heart of Nagasaki Sasebo city, Huis Ten Bosch is one of the most unique theme parks in Japan.
+Located in the heart of Nagasaki Sasebo city, Huis Ten Bosch is one of Japan’s most unique theme parks.
 It’s known as a “little Europe,” as the entire area replicates Holland in the Middle Ages.
-More than just a theme park, it has numerous attractions, museums, shops, restaurants, hotels and more.
+More than just a theme park, it has numerous attractions, museums, shops, restaurants, hotels, and more.

-Find Best Hotels in Nagasaki according to your budget via Agoda.
+Find the Best Hotels in Nagasaki according to your budget via Agoda.

 Other Japan Related Stories: